airzero24/Rattata/README.md

 `python server.py <C2 server address> <listening port>`

-Next, edit the implant-<OS>.py file to point the lhost and lport variabels to your C2 server.
+Next, edit the implant.py file to point the lhost and lport variabels to your C2 server.

-`python implant-win.py or implant-nix.py`
+`python implant.py`

 ## Session Management